majestic53/dmg/tool/utility/rom_info/readme.md

 About
 =

-A tool for varifying GameBoy ROM file contents.
+A tool for varifying GameBoy rom file contents.

 Usage
 =